HydraDragonAntivirus/CPythonizer/README.md

 code is native machine code produced by MSVC.
 Static decompilers (Hexpyrion-style) get nothing at all, since there is no frozen `.pyc` to extract — unlike Nuitka onefiles, which ship recoverable bytecode.

+Even this **library-free minimal build is already hard to reverse**: there is no embedded `.py`, no bytecode header, no `co_code` to carve — only MSVC-compiled machine code plus metadata stubs.
+A reverser is reduced to plain native reverse engineering (IDA/x64dbg level), with zero Python semantics to latch onto.

+Add any real **library and it becomes a nightmare**: each dependency (e.g. `requests`, `numpy`, `cryptography`) is itself transpiled into thousands of additional Cython functions inside the same binary.
+The module list explodes, control flow is buried under generated `__pyx_` helpers, error paths and type dispatchers — while still yielding **zero bytecode**.
+What was one small stub table becomes tens of thousands of native functions with inlined, optimized logic.
+Automated Python tooling stays blind; manual analysis must fight through MSVC-optimized (`/O2` + LTCG) machine code with no source-level landmarks.